behu-kea/third-semester/topics/javascript/array-methods.md

 ### Exercise (10 minutes)

-- Create a function that takes a `birthYear`, and returns the age of someone
+- Create a function that takes a `birthYear`, and log out the age of someone
 - You are given an array with year that 7 people were born, `[1964, 2008, 1999, 2005, 1978, 1985, 1919]`.
-Take this array and create another array containing their ages.
+Take this array and log out the individual ages of the people
-- `console.log` the birth years array